Free Leaflets

 1) Infections

-It can make a huge difference if you can recover faster from infections.
-Vitamin C is an outstanding remedy, but only if used at a high enough dose.
+It can make a huge difference if you can avoid infections or recover from them quickly.
+Vitamin C is an outstanding remedy, but only if used at a high enough dose (for an illness of any severity we are talking 10 to 40 grams daily).
 It can make a profound difference (see leaflet on Vitamin C).
 Vitamin C really comes into its own in severe infections and here it can be lifesaving, as recent research has shown.
 In sepsis cases, in intensive care units, giving high doses of Vitamin C intravenously improved survival over four-fold.
 Sadly it is rarely used in this situation.
 A major advantage of Vitamin C is that it is just as effective against viruses as it is against bacteria.

-For serious infections it is crucial to get medical help as soon as possible but there are other remedies which can help and be an important adjunct to treatment (see the leaflet on severe infections).
+For serious infections it is crucial to get medical help as soon as possible but there are other remedies which can help and be an important adjunct to treatment (see the leaflet on severe and resistant infections).
 There are remedies that will help with the common problem of recurrent urinary infections (see leaflet).
-There are also leaflets on recurrent sinus infections and boosting the immunity.
+There are also leaflets on recurrent sinusitis and Boosting the immunity.
+(The latter was the leaflet I gave out most often along with that on metabolic syndrome).

 Preventing infections is just as important and here Vitamin D has huge benefits here (see blogs on Covid 19).
 See the leaflet Boosting Immunity for ways to reduce your risk.